privacycg/CHIPS/README.md

 There is also the issue of state proliferation.
 There are some third-party origins on the web today that are prevalent across many partitions.
-If we partition the cookie jar by default and do not include a new upper bound on the size of each cookie jar partition, device storage limits will be exhausted more quickly.
+If we partition the cookie jar by default and do not include a new upper bound on the number of cookies each third party can use in each partition, device storage limits will be exhausted more quickly.

-#### Use Storage Access API for opt-in
+### Use Storage Access API for opt-in

 At the time of writing there is a [proposal](https://github.com/privacycg/storage-access/issues/75) under discussion for opt-in partitioned cookies, but instead of using a cookie attribute users would opt-in to giving third parties a partitioned cookie jar using the Storage Access API.

-## Non-goals

-- This document does not describe any changes to how a top-level site interacts with its own cookies.

-- This document does not describe a replacement for third-party cookies that are shared across different domains owned by the same first organization.
-For this use case, consider using [First-Party Sets](https://github.com/privacycg/first-party-sets).

-- This document also does not describe partitioning any other type of browser storage other than cookies (e.g. HTTP cache, LocalStorage, service workers, etc.).

-- This document does not describe how unpartitioned cross-site cookies (i.e. third-party cookies) will be removed.
-  This document describes an opt-in cross-site cookie partitioning mechanism which will be introduced before third-party cookies are removed entirely.
-  The motivation being to provide developers a well-lit path forward for cross-site cookie use cases scoped to activity on a single top-level context before browsers completely remove unpartitioned third-party cookies.

 ## Key Scenarios